 Kaman is operating as an essential business in the United States and in most of the markets in which it operates around the world.
-While we did not incur significant disruptions related to the COVID-19 pandemic during the first half of 2020, our structures facility in Mexico and joint venture in India were temporarily closed due to mandates by their local governments.
-We have been able to largely offset the impacts of our Mexico facility closure by continuing to satisfy our customer requirements out of our Jacksonville facility.
+While we did not incur significant disruptions related to the COVID-19 pandemic during the first nine months of 2020, our structures facility in Mexico and joint venture in India were temporarily closed during the second quarter, due to mandates by their local governments.
+We have been able to largely offset the impacts of our Mexico facility temporary closure by continuing to satisfy our customer requirements out of our Jacksonville facility.
 We were also able to largely offset the impacts of our joint venture in India due to on-time deliveries before the business was required to halt production.
+Both facilities were open throughout the third quarter and continue to remain open through the date of this filing.
 During the second quarter, we broadened our furloughs beyond our composite structures business in the United Kingdom to two domestic businesses.
 The furloughs are expected to provide savings of \$3.4 million in the current year.
-We also elected to eliminate certain open positions and implemented workforce reductions at the majority of our facilities, which are expected to provide annualized savings of \$15.8 million.
-The workforce reductions resulted in severance costs of approximately \$2.7 million in the second quarter.
-Furthermore, while certain of our customers and suppliers have temporarily shut down operations, disruptions to our supply chain have been limited to date and we continue to meet the demands of our customers.
+We also elected to eliminate certain open positions and implemented workforce reductions at the majority of our facilities, which are expected to provide annualized savings of \$16.4 million.
+During the third quarter, we continued to evaluate our workforce in light of the impacts of COVID-19.
+Workforce reductions resulted in severance costs of \$0.5 million in the third quarter and \$3.2 million year-to-date.
+Additionally, while certain of our customers and suppliers have temporarily shut down operations, disruptions to our supply chain have been limited to date and we continue to meet the demands of our customers.